bob01/etx-templates/README.md

 These templates have been created to quickly create new EdgeTx models for our standard ELRS RotorFlight configurations with all of the boilerplate stuff out of the way.
 The idea is...
 - new model
-- name it, give it an image and maybe labels
+- name it and maybe labels
 - bind or assign a receiver ID if using model match
-- customize switch assignments, battery warnings etc (or not)
+- customize widget settings, eg. battery warnings etc (or not)
 - verify that all controls are correct and setup is SAFE
 - GO FLY

 Best used with [etx-presets (for RotorFlight)](https://github.com/bob01/etx-presets-rotorflight)

 ### Release notes
+- 2026.04.21 - 2026 updates - many updates to support building single tx model screens for RotorFlight 2.3x+ and OMP OFS3 including...
+  - ePowerbar - enchanements ported from ETHOS version
+  - eBitmap - dynamic image selection based on RotorFlight craft name or cell count (1 - 4, 6)
+  - eThrottle - renamed eStatus
+  - eValue - new: same as stock Value widget + optional min / max fields
+  - templates - Heli, Nitro Heli, OMP OFS3 - updated and simplified
+  - model editor - gone.
-- 2025.03.19 - widgets revised for RotorFlight v2.3.x, EdgeTx 2.12.x+, RadioMaster TX16S MK3
+- 2026.03.19 - widgets revised for RotorFlight v2.3.x, EdgeTx 2.12.x+, RadioMaster TX16S MK3
+- .
 - 2024.09.02 - revised for RotorFlight v2.1
 - 2024.08.05 - ModelEditor - dropped BEC/ADC page - all current FC's have BEC ADCs now
 - 2024.07.09 - eThrottle - Report "Bad Auto" + haptic if GOV reports LOST-HS ie bailout will not be available